• Skip to primary navigation

 This easy caramel cake showcases multiple layers of moist, buttery yellow cake slathered with the FLUFFIEST caramel buttercream frosting (no candy thermometer needed).
 As a trained pastry chef, I appreciate when cakes that are typically tedious to make are scaled back and simplified!

-The final touch is an optional but pretty decorative caramel drizzle, so there’s no shortage of caramel in this delicious cake.
+The final touch is an optional but pretty decorative caramel glaze, so there’s no shortage of caramel in this delicious cake.
 If you’re craving more caramel, you won’t want to miss these caramel cupcakes or this salted caramel cheesecake with homemade bourbon caramel sauce while you’re here, but first, let’s bake a cake!

 WHY YOU SHOULD MAKE THIS RECIPE